 - Help for self-help: Leadership should always give employees the opportunity to correct their mistakes themselves.
 It should show ways and support the employees in the solution.
 To demand change proposals and to contribute to them themselves: Here too, the leadership must lead by example and reflect on proposals as well as accept and think about the suggestions of the employees.

-- Encouraging lateral thinking in a team: The "yes-culture-saga" has had its day.
-Also prevailing group opinions and orders from above may be questioned critically and objectively.
-To remain objective is often the hardest work.
+- Promoting lateral thinking in a team: The “yes-sager culture” has had its day.
+The prevailing group opinions and orders from above may also be critically and objectively questioned.
+Staying factual is often the most difficult job.